 I continued in hands-on approaches by learning Swedish and Deep Tissue techniques, and after becoming fascinated by injuries I encountered while working for chiropractors and physical therapists, I went on to complete a training in Hanna Somatic Education developed by Dr. Tom Hanna.
 This Feldenkrais-based work proved to be a turning point in eliminating a lingering back problem of mine, and was also a missing link for many clients who began achieving greater results.

 After experimenting with the neuromuscular approach for 19 years I began expanding my knowledge base to include osteopathic approaches involving muscle energy, manual therapy and visceral techniques.
 Seeing the benefit of approaching the body through different doorways led to the study and training in techniques for the Brain and spinal cord with Dr. Bruno Chikly, Manual Articular Therapy with Drs.
 Barral and Croibier, the Visceral Manipulation series with the Barral Institute, and the Biodynamic Cranial Sacral approach in which I am now certified.
-I will have completed a training with Dr. Steve Sanet hat leads to being a Diplomate in Osteopathic Manipulation in the summer of 2013.
+I have completed a training in 2013 with Dr. Steve Sanet that led to being a Diplomate in Osteopathic Manipulation.

 I've also become familiar with workings of my body/mind by being involved in dance and martial arts, meditation and spiritual practice since the 1970's and added the inner arts of awareness through movement, t'ai chi and chi kung in the 1990's.